ctmhoang/Bank-Spring-Project/Notes.md

 - @SpringBootApplication (Boilterplate for Spring web application)
 - @Controller (Marked as controller)
-- @RestController (Marked as REST controller -return directly values)
+- @RestController (Marked as REST controller -return directly values) -> deserialization pass as JSON
 - @RequestMapping("Path") ("Mapping to controller to template to display information")
   - Wanna a custom [error page](https://www.baeldung.com/spring-boot-custom-error-page)
   - Return a String -> automatically get a file from templates folder